rmsk2/rustpwman/README.md

 ### Load entry

 This allows to load the contents of a (text-)file into an entry.
-The current contents is overwritten without further notice to the user.
+The current contents of the entry is overwritten.

 # A note about using the clipboard

 It has to be noted that copying and pasting text in its most basic form is not possible in a terminal window while the cursive application is running.
-This in turn is probably an unfixable problem as cursive by definition controls the cursor in the terminal window, which may preclude the OS from "doing its thing".
+This in turn is probably an unfixable problem as cursive by definition controls the cursor in the terminal window, which most likely precludes the OS from "doing its thing".

 `rustpwman` works around this problem in two ways.
 At first pasting from the clipboard is emulated by spawning a new process in which a command is executed that writes the clipboard contents to stdout. `rustpwman` can then read the output of that process and write it into the TUI. `rustpwman` expects that the data to be read from stdout is UTF-8 encoded.